Tests of Acoustic Scale Shifts in Halo-based Mock Galaxy Catalogues: Introduction

 Galaxies as tracers of the underlying matter density field are far from perfect and tend to overweigh overdense regions.
-It is well known that galaxy bias can be scale-dependent and, even with a linear bias correction, shift the acoustic scale measurement \cite{2009PhRvD..80f3508P, mehta_galaxy_bias}, increasing systematic errors in cosmic distances and cosmological parameters.
-Many mechanisms in the halo model that give rise to galaxy bias and induce sub-percent level shifts of the acoustic scale can be studied through simulations. \citet{mehta_galaxy_bias} showed that linear bias can be removed by reconstruction for $b\leqslant 3.29$ and no significant shift of the BAO scale is detected in a volume of $44 \, h^{-3}\si{\giga\parsec\tothe{3}}$.
-For example, galaxy or halo assembly bias is a significant source of systematic error in the galaxy-halo relationship at small scales \citep{zentner_assembly_bias}; the CMASS BOSS galaxy sample was found to have significant velocity bias for the central galaxies, and between velocity and spatial distributions of satellites, at least one is biased \citep{boss_velocity_bias}. \citet{wu13} found significant changes of the power spectrum caused by non-Poisson distribution and velocity bias of satellite galaxies.
+It is well known that galaxy bias can be scale-dependent and, even with a linear bias correction, shift the acoustic scale measurement \citep{2009PhRvD..80f3508P, mehta_galaxy_bias}, increasing systematic errors in cosmic distances and cosmological parameters. \citet{mehta_galaxy_bias} showed that the one-step reconstruction \citep{recon_std} reduces the BAO shifts due to linear bias $b\leqslant 3.29$ and results in no significant shift of the BAO scalein a volume of $44 \, h^{-3}\si{\giga\parsec\tothe{3}}$.
+Yet, many mechanisms in the halo model can give rise to galaxy bias that may not be well approximated as a linear parameter, and can induce sub-percent level shifts of the acoustic scale.
+For example, galaxy or halo assembly bias is a significant source of systematic error in the galaxy-halo relationship at small scales \citep{zentner_assembly_bias}.
+The CMASS BOSS galaxy sample was found to have significant velocity bias for the central galaxies, and between velocity and spatial distributions of satellites, at least one is biased \citep{2015MNRAS.446..578G}. \citet{wu13} found significant changes of the power spectrum caused by non-Poisson distribution and velocity bias of satellite galaxies.

 This study seeks to assess the sensitivity of the acoustic scale in the two-point correlation functions (2PCF) to the effects of galaxy bias.
 Our analysis packages together a number of improvements over existing literature.
 The anisotropic acoustic scale is measured in both radial and transverse directions.
 Several types of galaxy bias are considered, including satellite distribution bias, assembly bias for central and satellite galaxies, velocity bias for centrals and satellites, and more sub-halo-scale effects.
 The cosmological $N$-body simulations are generated by the high-accuracy \abacus code \citep{abacus_ic, abacus_compare}, and the total simulation volume of $48 \, h^{-3}\si{\giga\parsec\tothe{3}}$ is the largest as of the writing of this paper.
 A newer iterative reconstruction method is applied in addition to standard reconstruction \citep{recon_ite}.
 Halo catalogues are populated with mock galaxies in a generalised halo occupation distribution (HOD) model akin to \citet{yuan_hod}, which can be implemented in a deterministic way such that clustering statistics are differentiable with respect to variations of the input HOD model parameters.